| | Slate: Politics, popular culture, news analysis, with crisp, clever writing. |

 about 2017,

-but it's been around for around for about ten years.
-It permanently
+but it's been around for around for a couple of decades.
+It's become

 He's a successful songwriter, an avid bike rider, and the janitor at